wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-virtual-device.md

 Make the following updates to your Azure StorSimple service before you create a virtual device:

-- Add [access control records](storsimple-manage-acrs.md) for the VMs that are going to be host servers for your virtual device.
+- Add [access control <!-- deleted by customization records](/documentation/articles/storsimple-manage-acrs) --><!-- keep by customization: begin --> records](https://msdn.microsoft.com/zh-cn/library/1747f56e-858a-4cfe-a020-949d7db23b8b#sec02) <!-- keep by customization: end --> for the VMs that are going to be host servers for your virtual device.

-- Make sure that you have a [storage account](storsimple-manage-storage-accounts.md#add-a-storage-account) in the same region as the virtual device.
+- Make sure that you have a [storage <!-- deleted by customization account](/documentation/articles/storsimple-manage-storage-accounts#add-a-storage-account) --><!-- keep by customization: begin --> account](https://msdn.microsoft.com/zh-cn/library/1747f56e-858a-4cfe-a020-949d7db23b8b#sec01) <!-- keep by customization: end --> in the same region as the virtual device.
 Storage accounts in different regions may result in poor performance.

 - Make sure that you use a different storage account for virtual device creation from the one used for your data.
 Using the same storage account may result in poor performance.

 Make sure that you have the following information before you begin:

-- You have your Azure portal account with access credentials.
+- You have your Azure Management Portal account with access credentials.

 - You have your Azure storage account access credentials.